CSU hosts and manages one of the largest wireless networks in Australia.

 It allows staff and students from participating Universities to connect to the wireless network on any CSU campus using their own, home University login account.
 This also means that CSU staff and students can take advantage of wireless access when visiting campuses of those Universities and institutions that make up eduroam's 500+ membership base.

 Students can print from their personal devices to on-campus printers via myprint.csu.edu.au.
-For staff and students wishing to print to an off-campus via Thin Client, required software (Print-IT) must be downloaded and installed.
+For staff and students wishing to print to an off-campus via Virtual Desktop, required software (Print-IT) must be downloaded and installed.

-Additionally, to access CSUconnect, CSU's encrypted wireless network, the device must also support WPA2-Enterprise, EAP-MSCHAP v2 and PEAP - which most modern Wi-Fi devices do.
+Additionally, to access eduroam, CSU's encrypted wireless network, the device must also support WPA2-Enterprise, EAP-MSCHAP v2 and PEAP - which most modern Wi-Fi devices do.

 Wireless networks operate using specific protocols.
 For a Wi-Fi device to be able to access a wireless network it must support at least one of those specific protocols.
-The standard protocols are 802.11n and 802.11g, both of which are supported on CSU's wireless network.
+The standard protocols are 802.11ac, 802.11n and 802.11g, all of which are supported on CSU's wireless network.

 802.11b is a legacy protocol used by older devices.
 The CSU wireless network does not support 802.11b.

 Consult the documentation provided with your device.
-You can also check to see if the wireless network CSUconnect is visible from your device.
+You can also check to see if the wireless network eduroam is visible from your device.

 Ensure you consult the documentation to confirm that 802.11g is not available with your device.
 If your laptop is only 802.11b capable it is not necessary to go to the expense of replacing it.
 You have the option of purchasing a wireless adaptor, the most common being USB adaptors.